 Richard St. John identified eight (8) steps necessary to become successful at anything:

-Scan over these eight steps and ask yourself, “Am I applying all of these steps toward becoming a successful baseball player?”
-If you are not sure, then you need to start from the end and work backwards.
+Scan over these eight steps and ask yourself, “Am I applying all of these steps toward becoming a successful baseball player or even in anything you do?”
+If you are not sure, then start from the end and work backwards.

-I want to play in the Major Leagues – Are you serious, or are you kidding yourself?
+I want [fill in the blank] – Are you serious, or are you kidding yourself?

 Do You Have the Passion?
 Jerry Rice, Pro Football Hall of Famer, said, “There was no way I was going to be denied, I kept working hard and my dream came true.”
 He was seen catching passes from the groundskeeper just after winning the Super Bowl; seven months before the start of the next season.